MicrosoftDocs/architecture-center/docs/reference-architectures/media-services/saga-orchestration.md

 ## Sagas

-The external system might run a quality control check saga that performs the following steps:
+The external system might run a quality control check saga that does the following steps:

 1. Get a notification of a new blob in the inbox storage account.
 1. Request an analysis using MediaInfo.